qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 Select some features, copy them to the clipboard, and then paste them into a new layer using :menuselection:`Edit --> Paste Features as -->` and choosing:

-* :guilabel:`New Vector Layer...`: you need to select the layer CRS, poping up the :guilabel:`Save vector layer as...` dialog from which you can select any supported data format (see :ref:`general_saveas` for parameters);
+* :guilabel:`New Vector Layer...`: the :guilabel:`Save vector layer as...`
+  dialog appears (see :ref:`general_saveas` for parameters)
-* or :guilabel:`Temporary Scratch Layer...`: you need to select the layer CRS and give a name.
+* or :guilabel:`Temporary Scratch Layer...`: you need to provide a name for the layer

-A new layer, filled with selected features and their attributes is created and added to map canvas if asked.
+A new layer, filled with selected features and their attributes is created (and added to map canvas).

-.. note:: Creating layers from clipboard is possible with features selected and copied within QGIS as well as features from another application, as long as they are defined using well-known text (WKT) string.
+.. note:: Creating layers from the clipboard is possible with features selected and copied within QGIS as well as features from another application, as long as their geometries are defined using well-known text (WKT).

 .. index:: Virtual layers